 “We are going to face the difficult decision of whether or not we need to mothball the Metrolink.”

-It’s April 2020, and the Mayor of Greater Manchester Andy Burnham is issuing a warning.
+In April 2020, the Mayor of Greater Manchester Andy Burnham is issuing a warning.

-The entire city is indoors, and the only thing travelling through it is COVID-19.
+The entire city was indoors, and the only thing travelling through it is COVID-19.

 Losing millions of pounds each month, the Metrolink is at real risk of closure.
 The travel landscape of Manchester could be set to change forever.